 - 1. Section 1245 property with an ADR class life of four years or less.
-This includes over-the-road tractors.
-It also includes hogs for breeding purposes but not cattle, goats or sheep held for dairy or breeding purposes because the ADR class life of these animals is greater than four years. - 2.
+This includes over-the-road tractors and hogs held for breeding purposes.
+It does not include cattle, goats or sheep held for dairy or breeding purposes because the ADR class life of these animals is greater than four years. - 2.
 Section 1245 property used in connection with research and experimentation.
 Few farmers will have this type of property. - 3.
 Race horses more than two years old when placed in service and all other horses more than 12 years old when placed in service.